Degrees, HNDs and HNCs

 All UK or EU citizens, resident in UK for the last three years and not previously funded for more than one year are entitled to apply for a student loan.

-All part-time students can receive a loan to cover the full cost of fees in the same way as full-time students.
+All part-time students can receive a loan to cover the full cost of tuition fees in the same way as full-time students.
 There is no help available to cover living costs.

 Access to Learning Fund

 Students in hardship during their course may be entitled to help from Strode College.
 Contact Strode Student Support on 01458 844545.

 If you believe that you may be eligible for the Childcare Grant, Adult Dependants’ Grant, Parents’ Learning Allowance, Disabled Students’ Allowance and need more information, contact Student Finance England on 0300 1000607.

 Repayment only begins in the April after the course finishes and only if you are earning over £21,000.
 Interest above inflation is not charged after this unless your earnings are over £21,000.
 If your earnings drop below this, repayments stop.
 Repayments are deducted at source like tax.

 How to apply to Student Finance England (SFE)

 Apply online from January 2016 onwards at www.gov.uk/student-finance.

 This information is intended as a guide only.
 Contact SFE for more details.

 Access to Higher Education, Art and Design Foundation Studies Pre-Degree Diploma, Level 4 Education and Training, Level 4 Therapeutic Counselling, Level 5 Psychotherapeutic Counselling